codinggrace/non-tech-founders-workshop/README.md

 2. Cloud Providers (how you host your product for customers)
 3. Source Control (how developers working for you interact with your product at a fundamental level)
 4. Secrets and Credential Management (how to ensure your product and customer's data is protected)

+# Notes for Editing These Files
+- Mick using obsidian.md as an editor, as bit of an experiment
+- Mick also uses Deckset for presentations
+- Neither of these is required!